tibistanescu/TDD-with-PHPUnit/README.md

 ```

 ### Adding a second test (for a method that calculates the arithmetic mean)
-In true TDD fashion, first add the test method in the `MathTest` class:
+In true TDD fashion, first create the test method in the `MathTest` class:
 ```php
 public function testArithmeticMean()
 {